-At the beginning or reception, the SNIC stores entire Address field of each incoming packet in the FIFO to determine whether the packet matches its Physical Address Registers or maps to one of its Multicast Registers.
+At the beginning of reception, the ST-NIC stores the entire Address field of each incoming packet in the FIFO to determine whether the address matches the ST-NIC's Physical Address Registers or maps to one of its Multicast Registers.
 This causes the FIFO to accumulate 8 bytes.
 Furthermore, there are some synchronization delays in the DMA PLA.
-Thus, the actual time that BREQ is asserted from the time the Start of Frame Delimiter (SFD) is detected is 7.8 μs .
-This operation affects the bus latencies at 2 and 4-byte thresholds during the first receive BREQ since the FIFO must be filled to 8 bytes (or 4 words) before issuing a BREQ.
+Thus, the actual time to when BREQ is asserted from the time the Start of Frame Delimiter (SFD) is detected is 7.8 $\mu s$ .
+This operation affects the bus latencies at 2- and 4-byte thresholds during the first receive BREQ since the FIFO must be filled to 8 bytes (or 4 words) before issuing a RREO